James Morton (footballer, born 1999): Weston-super-Mare

 On 9 August 2023, Morton signed a contract for National League South club Weston-super-Mare.

 Southend United

 On 29 December 2023, Morton signed a two-and-a-half-year deal with National League club Southend United.
+He was released by the club when his contract expired at the end of the 2025-26 season.

+Bath City

+On 7 August 2026, having previously had three separate loan spells with the club, Morton returned to Bath City on a permanent basis, now playing in the Southern League Premier Division South following their relegation the previous season.